fridaysystems/inventory-presser/readme.txt

 * [Fixed] Prevents JavaScript errors and broken maps when more than one Map widget is placed on the same page.
 * [Fixed] Bug fix in Hours widget when checking whether or not to highlight a row

-= 13.1.0 =
-* [Added] Adds a new maps widget called Map.
-This widget can plot more than one address at a time, and is built on currently-supported APIs.
-The existing maps widget, Google Map, is built on an API that Google no longer supports or guarantees will continue working.
-The new Map widget is built on leaflet.js and uses MapBox tiles that do require an API key.
-Instructions are embedded in the widget form to help onboarding.
-* [Changed] Changes the vehicle slider widget to not show the price zero-string "Call For Price" in text overlays to avoid wrapping on smaller sized screens.
-* [Fixed] Fixes a bug in the price template tag to allow empty string to be passed as the zero-string and not trigger the default "Call For Price" value.
-* [Fixed] Bug fix removes a doubled $ when outputting vehicle book values.

 == Upgrade Notice ==